-- 1. Remove the drop arm pin connecting the tractor's drop arms to the lift arms.
-Lift arms should ideally be removed or otherwise secured so that they cause no obstruction. - 2.
-The tractor should now be carefully reversed slowly until it is in, approximately the intended final position relative to the machine.
+4. The tractor should now be carefully reversed slowly until it is in, approximately the intended final position relative to the machine.
 Ensure to keep the tractor squarely aligned to the trimmer assembly.
-If still attached the lower link arms may need to be repositioned to clear.
-Perform a 'Safe stop' procedure before dismounting from the tractor to check that the pin arms (item 2) are in line with the axle brackets attached to the rear axle of the tractor.
+Allowing either fixed ball end lift arms to enter the Lift arm bracket clevis and pin, to correctly align or quick release lift arms to align and travel under balls.
+Raise quick release arms slightly until they lock onto balls.
+Perform a 'SAFE STOP' procedure before dismounting from the tractor to check that the pin arms (items 2 and 3) are in line with the axle brackets attached to the rear axle of the tractor.